5 Practical suggestions on how to choose a PowerPoint-to-Flash converter

 - Lists & bullets

-Let’s describe in brief how to examine key quality parameters when you are evaluating a PowerPoint converter.
+Let’s describe in brief how to examine the key quality parameters when you are evaluating a PowerPoint converter.

 What’s the big deal about vector and raster graphics?

 Conversion speed is an implicit quality indicator.
-If all other parameters are at a high level, then most likely you have an excellent PowerPoint to Flash converter at your disposal.
+If all other parameters are at a high level, then most likely you have an excellent PowerPoint-to-Flash converter at your disposal.

 3) What about PowerPoint Animations?
-We are pretty sure you won't be happy if you lose them after conversion.
-To have a perfectly converted Flash presentation, you need to have software with total support for all PPT animations.
+We are pretty sure you won’t be happy if you lose them after conversion.
+To have a perfectly-converted Flash presentation, you need to have software with total support for all PPT animations.

 All PowerPoint animation effects are unique, and this is a strange case: some converters state that there are 170+ effects, but in fact it’s only about 35; all the other animations are emulated by some other effect from those 35.

-Let's say you want to use rather unique Animation effect like "Comb"; many Flash Converters do not support these complex animations.
+Let’s say you want to use a rather unique Animation effect like "Comb"; many Flash Converters do not support these complex animations.

 It’s just great when a solid, single Flash file embeds all external resources (audio/video/images) used in your presentation.

-When you want to get a set of separate Flash files, then this also should be easily performed by a PPT to Flash tool - every single slide should correspond to a separate Flash file.
+When you want to get a set of separate Flash files, then this also should be easily performed by a PPT-to-Flash tool - every single slide should correspond to a separate Flash file.